hero-org/herocast/README.md

  ### Neynar API KEY
+ Go to [Neynar's Dev Portal](https://dev.neynar.com/) and signup for the cheapest plan.

- Once you've purchased the basic plan, the API Key is on the main page at the top.
+ Once you've got access to the dashboard, the API Key is on the main page at the top "Neynar API key".

+ Copy to clipboard.
  ```bash
   ...
   NEXT_PUBLIC_NEYNAR_API_KEY = 'neynar-api-key-here'